-Complementary and alternative therapies include acupuncture, homeopathy, herbal medicine, dietary supplements, Ayurvedic medicine, ionizers, osteopathy and chiropractic manipulation, and speleotherapy among others.
+Complementary and alternative therapies include acupuncture, homeopathy, herbal medicine, Ayurvedic medicine, ionizers, osteopathy and chiropractic manipulation, and speleotherapy among others.
+Dietary supplements, including selenium therapy197 are not of proven benefit.
 Apart from those mentioned below, there have been no satisfactory studies from which conclusions about their efficacy can be drawn.

 A single controlled trial of chiropractic spinal manipulation failed to show benefit of this therapy in asthma121, and a systematic review of homeopathy found only three relevant trials with inconclusive results.
-Although one study of the Butyeko breathing method suggested minor benefit, a later study of two physiologically-contrasting breathing techniques showed similar improvements in reliever and inhaled glucocorticosteroids use in both groups, suggesting that perceived improvement with these methods are the result of non-physiological factors122,
+Although one study of the Butyeko breathing method suggested minor benefit, a later study of two physiologically-contrasting breathing techniques showed similar improvements in reliever and inhaled glucocorticosteroids use in both groups, suggesting that perceived improvement with these methods are the result of non-physiological factors122.
+A randomized controlled trial indicated that the practice of Sahaja yoga has limited beneficial effects on asthma for some objective and subjective measures, although there were no significant differences between the intervention and control groups at the 2 month follow up assessment198.
+An integrated breathing and relaxation technique (Papworth method) appears to ameliorate respiratory symptoms, dysfunctional breathing and adverse mood but there is no evidence of effect on objective measures of respiratory function210.